-learned.
+Under the guidance of the Law Clerk program faculty members and their Fieldwork Placement Coordinator, students will apply and demonstrate in a real-world work setting the theories and techniques which they have learned.
 A 120-hour placement.
 Equals 1 day/week /15-weeks.
-No courses on Fridays to support this.
+There are no courses on Fridays to support this.
 While the college provides some assistance to students with their placement search, ultimate responsibility for securing a placement lies with the student.